Crêpes Suzette

 Ingredients

-• Garnish the crepes with orange sections if you like.
+• Garnish the crepes with orange wedges or segments if you like.

 • You can substitute Benedictine, Cointreau or Triple Sec for the Grand Marnier.
 Brandy is a suitable substitute for Cognac.